 The Korea Immigration and Integration Program (사회통합프로그램, KIIP) is a free government-run programme teaching Korean language and society to long-term foreign residents.
-It matters well beyond just language learning — completing KIIP provides significant advantages in F-2 (long-term residency) and F-5 (permanent residency) applications, reduces the required continuous residence period for some F-5 pathways, and demonstrates societal integration to immigration authorities.
+It matters well beyond just language learning — completing KIIP provides significant advantages in (long-term residency) and (permanent residency) applications, reduces the required continuous residence period for some F-5 pathways, and demonstrates societal integration to immigration authorities.
 This guide explains the KIIP system from registration through certificate, and why every long-term resident in Korea should know about it.

 KIIP completion is not just a language programme — it is an immigration pathway accelerator.
 For the F-2-7 (points-based long-term residence) application, KIIP Level 5 completion earns the maximum points in the societal integration category.
 For the F-5 (permanent residency) application, completing KIIP Level 5 can reduce the required continuous residence period and waives the separate Korean civics and language test.
 For the F-5-6 (5-year residence pathway) specifically, KIIP Level 5 is a strong positive factor.
 Even completing lower levels earns partial points in F-2-7 applications.